Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Introduction

+We show that when the rate of flow increases with time, in the absence of leakage, the dynamics converges to the shortest path.
+Flow rate on ant trails can change over time \autocite{deneubourg1986random,gordon2012dynamics, bouchebti2015contact, reid2015army, bruce2017tall}, for example, in turtle ants the flow rate can increase in response to new food sources \autocite{gordon2012dynamics}.
+In other ant species, it has been shown that ant trails converge to the shortest path in certain simple graphs \autocite{goss1989self}.
+Our result shows a surprising link between these two phenomena: ant colonies can use their ability to increase the flow rate to find the shortest path.

+\item We establish the utility of bidirectional flow by showing that it is necessary for convergence to the shortest or the minimum leakage path.
+In contrast, most flow-based problems considered in computer science and operations research have unidirectional flow \autocite{harris1955fundamentals, ahuja1988network, schrijver2002history, roughgarden2002bad}.

+\item We investigate the effect of increasing flow and leakage with decision rules other than the linear rule.
+For a general family of decision rules, we show that the linear rule is its unique member with guaranteed convergence to the shortest and the minimum leakage path.
+However, for various non-linear rules, we show that the dynamics still often converges to a path with smaller length and less leakage, compared to the path found in the absence of increasing flow and leakage respectively.
+Thus the utility of increasing flow and leakage is not limited to the linear decision rule. \end{enumerate}

+Our model builds on a previous model by \textcite{chandrasekhar2018distributed}, adding components such as leakage and variation in flow rate.
+These components were not present in the model of \textcite{chandrasekhar2018distributed} and are crucial for the phenomena we discuss above. \textcite{chandrasekhar2018distributed} investigated how ants find alternative paths, not necessarily the ones with the minimum number of vertices, to route around ruptured links in a network.
+Here we ask how ants can find the path with the minimum number of vertices, and how the flow rate impacts the path found.
+We demonstrate that leakage at vertices can lead to convergence to the path with the minimum number of vertices, and increase in flow rate over time can lead to convergence to the shortest path.

-Our work is different from traditional ant-colony optimization \autocite{dorigo1991distributed, dorigo2005ant, lopez2018ant}, where the algorithms considered are not required to be biologically plausible.
-Models of ant colony optimization (ACO) are inspired by ant behavior to solve combinatorial optimization problems, such as the traveling salesman problem and the shortest path problem .
-In ACO, individual agents (simulating ants) construct candidate solutions using heuristics, and then use limited communication (simulating pheromone) to lead other agents towards better solutions.
-In ACO, the simulated ants have significantly more computational power than is biologically plausible for real ants.
-Unlike ants, the simulated ants have the ability to remember, retrace and reinforce entire paths, and can determine the amount of ``pheromone'' laid by the quality of the global solution.
+Our work is different from traditional ant-colony optimization \autocite{dorigo1991distributed, dorigo2005ant, lopez2018ant}, in which the algorithms considered are not required to be biologically plausible.
+Models of ant colony optimization (ACO), inspired by ant behavior, solve combinatorial optimization problems, such as the traveling salesman problem \autocite{yang2008ant} and the shortest path problem \autocite{sudholt2012running, neumann2006runtime} .
+In ACO, individual agents, simulating ants, construct candidate solutions using heuristics, and then use limited communication, simulating trail pheromone, to lead other agents towards better solutions.
+The simulated ants have significantly more computational power than is biologically plausible for real ants.
+Unlike real ants, the simulated ants have the ability to remember, retrace and reinforce entire paths, and can use the quality of the global solution to determine the amount of ``pheromone'' to be laid.